 Obtaining a United States trademark registration puts the entire world on constructive notice of your rights in your trademark.
 The USPTO database is freely accessible to the general public.
 If someone wants to know whether your trademark is federally registered for certain products or services, all that person has to do is perform a federal trademark search of the Trademark Office’s records in order to find out that information.

 In addition, ownership of a United States trademark registration allows you to use the ® registered trademark symbol.
 That symbol puts the world on actual notice of your federal trademark rights, and can act as a strong deterrent to others who may be considering adopting an identical or confusingly similar mark.
 A United States trademark registration also gives you the ability to register your trademark with United States Customs and Border Protection in order to prevent the importation of infringing products.
 It can also be used as a basis for expedited registration of your trademark in a number of foreign countries.

 I like to think of a United States trademark registration as an insurance policy.
-You purchase automobile insurance in the event you are involved in a car accident.
+You purchase automobile insurance in the event you’re involved in a car accident.
 You buy homeowners insurance in case your house goes up in flames.
 And you purchase health insurance in the event you become seriously ill.
 Of course, you hope you never have to use your insurance policies, but you are extremely glad you bought them if a tragedy does occur.
-Similarly, a United States trademark registration is like insurance on your trademark in that it protects your most valuable business asset and assists you in recovering monetary damages you will likely suffer as a result of an infringement or misappropriation by someone else.
+Similarly, a United States trademark registration is like insurance on your trademark in that it protects your most valuable business asset and assists you in recovering monetary damages you’ll likely suffer as a result of an infringement or misappropriation by someone else.